 - Basic hygiene promotion activities, and provision of basic hygiene kits inclusive of menstrual hygiene management (MHM) kits for women and girls; and

-- Provision of WASH services (latrines, boreholes) in displacement sites in the Lake region and the South.
+- Provision of WASH services (latrines, boreholes) in displacement sites in the Lake region and the east and south for returnees.

 IOM WASH activities will be implemented ensuring that the Disability Index (DI) is mainstreamed in all these activities, the needs of PWD are identified during assessment exercises, the infrastructure developed is accessible to PWD, and a constant effort is taken to further strengthen the DI of IOM’s WASH activities.